 Finally, we provide a semiclassical interpretation of our findings.
-The orbital susceptibility contributed by quantum geometry reflects diamagnetic currents, which semiclassically arise from a current loop model.
-Increasing magnetic field induces a Lorentz force on the wavepacket, which responds diamagnetically.
-The response arises from a field-induced positional shift correction in Berry connection, $A'_i(B) = F_{ij} B_j$, with $F_{ij}$, the magnetic polarizability tensor introduced by Gao and Niu \cite{Gao2014, Gao2015}.
-The $F_{ij}$ tensor involves the multiband connections, which connect the response directly to the Euler curvature form, and can support orbital magnetization via field-induced Berry curvature, $\Om'_{xy}(B) = \partial_y A'_x(B) - \partial_x A'_y(B)$.
-The associated positional wavepacket shift results in diamagnetic currents, as follows from a direct inspection.
-The further interplay of magnetic field-induced positional shifts and multiband geometries will be studied in a~future work.
+The orbital susceptibility contributed by quantum geometry reflects orbital currents, which semiclassically arise from the loop current dynamics of wave packets.
+Increasing magnetic field $B$ induces a Lorentz force on the wave~packet, which responds accordingly.
+The response arises from a field-induced positional shift correction in Berry connection, $A'_i(B) = F_{ij} B_j$, with $F_{ij}$, the anomalous orbital polarizability tensor introduced by Gao and Niu \cite{Gao2014, Gao2015}.
+The $F_{ij}$ tensor involves the multiband connections, which connect the response directly to the Euler curvature form, and can support orbital magnetization via field-induced Berry curvature, $\Om'_{xy}(B) = \partial_x A'_y(B) - \partial_y A'_x(B)$.
+The associated positional wave~packet shift results in orbital currents, as follows from a direct inspection.
+We leave the further interplay of magnetic field-induced positional shifts and multiband geometries for future work~\cite{Chau2026MNLHE}.